What is a Green Team?

 Events & Orientation

-This new series of Green Bag Lunches makes it easy for Green Teams to connect with their Penn State community.
-The Sustainability Institute plans the presentations and provides teams with a planning guide, customizable flyers and emails to advertise the event, discussion guidelines, and an easy registration process.
-All the teams have to do is reserve a room with AV capability, recruit participants, and on the appointed day, enjoy learning and fellowship with your building mates.
+While this series of Green Bag Lunches was held in 2014, Green Teams can still use the presentations to connect with their Penn State community.
+All three presentation packets include a planning guide, customizable flyers and emails to advertise the event, and discussion guidelines.
+All the teams have to do is reserve a room with AV capability, recruit participants, show the presentation and guide the discussion afterward.

 - Flyer template